hamidghasemi69/Face-Generation-Using-GAN/README.md

 # Face-Generation-Using-GAN
 Building a Deep Convolutional Generative Adversarial Network) to Generate Fake Image from Real Celebrity Images.

-In this project, I implemented a Deep Convolutional Generative Adversarial Network (DCGAN) using the CelebFaces Attributes dataset (CelebA).
-The goal of this project was to train a generator network capable of producing realistic images of faces.
-To achieve this, I defined and trained a DCGAN architecture.
 For those interested in the underlying architecture, the details can be found in the [DCGAN paper](https://arxiv.org/pdf/1511.06434.pdf).
 Below are examples of the generated images, along with the corresponding generator and discriminator losses.

 * Sixteen generated faces